ThunderFly-aerospace/TFI2CADT01/README.md

 The module is based on [LTC4317](https://www.analog.com/media/en/technical-documentation/data-sheets/4317fa.pdf) I2C address translator IC.
 The module is designed and optimized for use on Pixhawk-compatible drones, especially UAVs.
 The design of the module is compatible with the [dronecode connectors standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).

 ## Where to get it?

 ThunderFly I2C address translator is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/thunderfly/tfi2cadt01-i2c-address-translator/).

 ## Translation function

 The called address of the slave device is translated by a logical operation [XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) with the address bits configured in the TFI2CADT01 module.
 Each TFI2CADT01 port has a different default address.
 The address of each port can be changed independently by soldering solder jumpers JP1 and JP2.

+NOTE: The TFI2CADT01 is not an I2C buffer, therefore the quality of input bits affects its function, and also corrupted data on input are propagated on the output.
+The address translator does XOR with the input address clocked in.
+To avoid related issues with bus data integrity we strongly recommend using ThunderFly's [TFCABI2C cables](https://github.com/ThunderFly-aerospace/TFCAB01) which minimizes SDA/SCL crosstalks.
+In some cases, where the I2C network has a significant length or number of nodes the use of [TFI2CEXT01](https://github.com/ThunderFly-aerospace/TFI2CEXT01), that is I2C extender with buffer function.

 ## Configuration